Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 If an hourly employee works beyond 40 hours in a week, they are entitled to overtime pay.
 However, if that employee performs different roles at different pay rates, you may have to use a “blended rate” to calculate their overtime pay.
-This situation can make running payroll more challenging, especially if several employees are entitled to blended overtime pay.
-Here’s everything you need to know about blended rates and how to manage your employee payroll effectively.
+This situation can make running payroll more complicated, especially when several employees qualify for blended overtime pay.
+Here’s what you need to know about blended rates and how to manage payroll effectively.

 What is overtime pay?

-An employee’s overtime pay rate must be at least 1.5 times their standard wage.
-For example, an employee earning $15 per hour would be paid $22.50 per hour for the overtime hours worked.
+An employee’s overtime rate must be at least 1.5 times their regular rate of pay.
+For example, an employee earning $15 per hour would earn $22.50 per hour for overtime hours worked.

 FYIDid you know